paragliding training center

 Solo and NIRVANA recommend using 100% synthetic Castrol TTS in correct oil/petrol mixture, which prevent[s] combustion chamber and exhaust carbonization.
 Do not store mixed petrol longer than [a] few days, max 2 – 3 weeks.
 You can mix Castrol TTS with leaded or unleaded petrol.
 However leaded petrol is preferred.
 Always use quality petrol.

-AVGAS is, by far, the best fuel if your ambient air temperature is over 100 degrees F. However, AVGAS is not available to paramotor pilots in Europe so they must use the ethanol blends -- and suffer the problems of ethanol.
-Simonini actually warns pilots to use only semi-synthetic oil in their engines but this is because AVGAS is not available -- except in the U. S. and other non-European type countries.
+AVGAS is, by far, the best fuel if your ambient air temperature is over 100 degrees F. However, AVGAS is not easily available to paramotor pilots in Europe so they often must use the ethanol blends -- and suffer the problems of ethanol.
+Simonini actually warns pilots to use only semi-synthetic oil in their engines but this is because AVGAS is not easily available -- except in the U. S. and other non-European type countries.

 1. It has the highest octane of all gasoline.
 This, alone, makes AVGAS preferable.
 The higher the octane, the less damaging pre-ignition there will be in high compression ratio engines, like paramotors.
 Ordinary automobile fuel oxidizes quickly and, as a consequence, its octane value drops quickly in just weeks during storage.